Teaching equivalent fractions should use a variety of approaches, models and math tools.

 I previously blogged about how I taught my third graders to compare fractions using bar models, number lines and fractions strips.
 But what about equivalent fractions?
-I used the same bar models, number lines and fractions strips to teach equivalent fractions as hands-on concept building lessons…but then I added a new factor!
+I used the same area models, number lines and fractions strips to teach equivalent fractions as hands-on concept building lessons.
+But then I added a new factor!
 A Google Slides Interactive Digital Notebook!

 Where do Equivalent Fractions Fall in the Progression?